-These guidelines have been developed by the Osteopathy Board of Australia (the Board) under section 39 of the Health Practitioner Regulation National Law as in force in each state and territory (the National Law).
+These guidelines have been developed by the Chiropractic Board of Australia (the National Board) under section 39 of the Health Practitioner Regulation National Law as in force in each state and territory (the National Law).
+The National Board also notes the parallel obligations for practitioners in relation to Health Records legislation as enacted in each state and territory.
+Although there is some commonality, these guidelines are not a substitute for, or summary of, these obligations.
+Practitioners should ensure that they are familiar with legislative requirements in the jurisdictions in which they practice.